Speed Training for Athletes

-I think if you were to ask how many coaches and trainers throughout the country find it beneficial to integrate “Top Speed” work into their training on a regular basis with all of their athletes, the answer would be very few.
-I can see why most would neglect this approach since it’s not always specific, but I think there are several reasons for why it would help complement a total athletic training program, and develop other common qualities as well.
+If you were to ask how many coaches and trainers throughout the country find it beneficial to integrate “Top Speed” work into their training on a regular basis with all of their athletes, I think the answer would be very few.
+I can see why most would neglect this approach since it’s not always specific.
+There are several reasons for why top speed training for athletes would help complement a total athletic training program, and develop other common qualities as well.
 Below I’m going to discuss a few reasons why I think you should implement this type of training with all of your athletes regardless of their sport.

 #1: Top Speed –> Acceleration –> First Step Continuum

 Jimson Lee over at speedendurance.com shared a 100 meter split analysis a few years back.
 It really made me realize just how important it was to have great top speed even if your sport is primarily reliant on maximal power and acceleration capacity across short distances (10-20 yards).
 Here is the table below.